 CANARIE’s IP network connects Regional Advanced Networks (RANs) in the provinces and territories through CANARIE approved aggregation points called GigaPoPs operated by RANs.
 These GigaPoPs connect at 1G or 10G to CANARIE backbone routers either directly, i.e. router to router, or through the CANARIE Network infrastructure.
 Some RANs establish multiple connections to CANARIE’s backbone routers to increase network resiliency and routing capacity.

-For international connectivity, CANARIE connects to three international Research and Education exchanges: Pacific Wave in Seattle, StarLight in Chicago, and Manhattan Landing (MANLAN) in New York.
+For international connectivity, CANARIE connects to four global Research and Education exchanges: MOXY in Montreal, Pacific Wave in Seattle, StarLight in Chicago, and Manhattan Landing (MANLAN) in New York.

 These connections provide CANARIE with the ability and capacity to establish connections to link Canadian researchers to the world, enabling international collaborative projects seamlessly.